timlohse1104/tooling/README.md

 # 🛠️ Tooling

-Collection of all useful tooling i found throughout the time of developing software
+Collection of all useful tooling i found throughout the time of developing software.

 # 📜Table of Contents